 It's far easier and faster to help keep teeth clean in the first place than to clean them once they are dirty.

 It's so easy to use.
 Just squeeze the recommended amount onto your fingertip.
-For a medium size dog, that's only a fourth of a teaspoon.
+For a medium-sized dog, that's only a fourth of a teaspoon.
 For a cat, just an eighth of a teaspoon.

 If your pet will allow you to open his mouth, simply smear the gel over his teeth and gums.
 If not, place the gel on his lips, paw, or muzzle, and he'll lick it off.
 The more he licks, the more it will mix with his saliva and coat his teeth and gums.